jozeflacko/angular-demo-frontend/README.md

 # AngularTest
-This project contains only personal notes from taking tutorial.
+This project contains only personal notes.